digitalrightswatch/digitalrightswatch.org.au/content/contact.md

 - - -

-Keep up to date with our work and opportunities to take action by joining our mailing list **[here.](https://actionnetwork.org/forms/site-sign-up)**
+Keep up to date with our work and opportunities to take action by [joining our mailing list](#footer-title)

 - - -